 - 2. IMDA is guided by several key policy objectives in the deployment of 5G networks in Singapore.
-These include: - a. maximising benefits of 5G technology for enterprises and consumers; - b. facilitating efficient allocation of scarce spectrum resources: - ensuring Singapore's 5G networks are designed to be trusted and resilient; and - d. supporting the growth of a vibrant telecommunications sector. - 3.
-Respondents welcomed IMDA's Call for Proposal (CFP) approach to assigning 5G spectrum, as they had agreed that this approach would best achieve IMDA's policy objectives and support Singapore's digital ecosystem development. - 4.
+These include: - a. maximising the benefits and value of 5G technology for enterprises and consumers: - b. facilitating the efficient allocation of scarce spectrum resources; - c. ensuring that Singapore's 5G networks are designed to be safe, trusted and resilient; and - d. supporting the growth of a vibrant telecommunications sector. - 3.
+Respondents welcomed IMDA's Call for Proposal (CFP) approach to assigning 5G spectrum, as they agreed that this approach would best achieve IMDA's policy objectives and support Singapore's digital ecosystem development. - 4.
 Noting the limited amount of spectrum in the 3.5 GHz band, most respondents understood the constraints that Singapore is facing.
 Several respondents supported IMDA's proposal to have two nationwide 5G networks at the outset, and the proposed 3.5 GHz spectrum band plan.
-Some respondents asked IMDA to consider building a single network to be shared by all operators while others asked for more spectrum to be released and assigned to more mobile network operators. - 5.
+Some respondents asked IMDA to consider building a single network to be shared by all operators in the initial years of deployment while others asked for more spectrum to be released and assigned to more mobile network operators. - 5.
 Noting the early availability of mmWave spectrum, several respondents requested for flexibility in deciding between standalone (SA) and non-standalone (NSA) deployments, especially in the initial years of deployment.
 Several respondents also submitted that IMDA could consider assigning the mmWave spectrum to more operators, including all four mobile network operators, to allow the 5G ecosystem to grow and develop. - 6.
 Several respondents shared that the 28 GHz band (a subset of the mmWave spectrum band) is being used extensively for satellite services globally with many potential investments expected in this band.
 Similarly, the 3.5 GHz band is widely used for video distribution by broadcast and media companies around the region.

-A number of responses have asked IMDA to look into measures to be taken to prevent interference between 5G networks and satellite systems.
+A number of responses asked IMDA to look into measures to be taken to prevent interference between 5G networks and satellite systems.